Tips for Booking a Rental Car in Europe

 It's generally an advantage to go with a larger company, with a wider choice of pickup and drop-off locations.
 Most of the big US rental agencies have offices throughout Europe, as do the two major Europe-based agencies, Europcar and Sixt.
 With these companies, if you get into car trouble, a replacement car is likely to be close at hand.

-It's also worth considering a consolidator, such as Auto Europe (my favorite).
-These companies compare rates among various companies (including many of the big-name firms), find the best deal, and — because they're wholesalers — pass the savings on to you.
+It's also worth considering a consolidator, such as Auto Europe.
+Consolidators compare rates among various companies (including many of the big-name firms), find the best deal, and — because they're wholesalers — pass the savings on to you.
 You pay the consolidator, and they issue you a voucher to pick up your car in Europe.
-Auto Europe's European website (with ".eu" at the end, rather than ".com") may have better deals (and a wider selection) than the US version — check both and compare.
+Auto Europe's European website may have better deals (and a wider selection) than the US version — check both and compare.

-With a consolidator as a middleman, it's especially important to ask ahead of time about add-on fees and restrictions; otherwise you might not learn this critical information until you pick up the car.
-If any dispute arises when you show up at the rental desk, call the consolidator to try to resolve the issue (the consolidator should provide a toll-free number that works in your rental country).
-Once you sign off on something with the vendor, it's difficult for the consolidator (or anyone else) to reverse what you've agreed to.
-If you have a problem with the rental agency, the consolidator may not be able to intervene to your satisfaction, but at least you'll have someone in your corner.
+With a consolidator as a middleman, it's especially important to ask ahead of time about add-on fees and restrictions; otherwise you may not learn this critical information until you pick up the car.
+If a dispute arises when you show up at the rental desk, call the consolidator to resolve the issue before signing anything or driving off (the consolidator should provide a toll-free number that works in your rental country).
+The consolidator may not be able to intervene to your satisfaction, but at least you'll have someone in your corner.

-No matter whom you rent through, be sure to hang onto all your paperwork (including the checklist used by the company to check the car's condition when you turn it in) for a few months after the rental period, in case a billing dispute arises.
+No matter which company you choose, be sure to hang onto all your paperwork (including the checklist used by the company to check the car's condition when you turn it in) for a few months after the rental period, in case a billing dispute arises.

 Choosing a Car

-Expect some differences between your typical American rental car and what you'll likely get in Europe, where midrange cars have less passenger room, vast trunk space is unheard of, and manual transmissions are the norm.
-Automatics are more expensive (usually about 50 percent more) and may only be available if you upgrade to a bigger, pricier car.
-(Some Americans find automatics worthwhile when driving in Great Britain and Ireland, where it can be enough of a challenge just to drive on the left.)
-Since supplies are limited, you'll need to book an automatic farther in advance than a manual-transmission car.
-You'll find a better selection of automatics in big cities and airports.
+Expect some differences between your typical American rental car and what you'll likely get in Europe, where midrange cars have less passenger room, trunk space is smaller, and manual transmissions are the norm.
+Automatics can be more expensive and may only be available in a bigger, pricier car.
+(Some Americans find automatics worthwhile when driving in Great Britain and Ireland, where it can be challenging enough just to drive on the left.)
+Since supplies are limited, it's best to book an automatic farther in advance than a manual-transmission car.
+You'll find a better selection of automatics in big cities and at airports.

-When checking out options for budget rentals, you'll see some familiar makes (Ford, VW) — though not always familiar models — as well as some less familiar ones, most commonly Opel, Fiat, Citroën, Peugeot, Renault, Škoda, and Seat.
+When checking out options for budget rentals, you'll see some familiar makes (Ford, VW, Toyota) — though not always familiar models — as well as some less familiar ones, such as Opel, Fiat, Citroën, Peugeot, Renault, Škoda, and Seat.
 Don't waste time carefully choosing among models, since you're not guaranteed to get the exact car you signed up for, just a "similar" model.

 I normally rent the smallest, least-expensive model with a stick shift — not just to save money, but because larger cars are not as maneuverable on Europe's narrow, winding roads.
 If more than two adults are traveling, it can be worth it to move up to a larger class of car.